smartinternz02/SI-GuidedProject-90907-1658315358/README.md

 # SI-GuidedProject-90907-1658315358
+CEREAL ANALYSIS BASED ON RATINGS BY USING MACHINE LEARNING A customer wants to buy some food items with high dietary benefits so that he wants to know which food item has high dietary benefits.
+It is so difficult to choose an item .Usually a customer expects to consume dietary cereals with high proteins, fiber and low sugars, fats.
+Predicting a brand with high dietary cereals became a big issue.

+The project objective is to find the high dietary food that is predicted on the basis of rating of the food.

+1. To find which quantities are showing more impact on the rating of food.

+2. To show the food which is impacting less on the rating of food?

+We use machine learning algorithms to predict the food with a high beneficiary diet.
+The model can predict the rating of the food more accurately by giving the inputs which are the cereals and ingredients present in the food.
+Thus a customer can get high dietary food by the rating of the food given to it from the cereals and ingredients present.
+The rating is predicted using the neural networks model.
-CEREAL ANALYSIS BASED ON RATINGS BY USING MACHINE LEARNING We can make a summary table based on the above observation: Cereal Least content Highest content Fat All-Bran_with_Extra_Fiber 100%_Natural_Bran
+We can make a summary table based on the above observation: Cereal Least content Highest content Fat All-Bran_with_Extra_Fiber 100%_Natural_Bran
 Calories All-Bran_with_Extra_Fiber Mueslix_Crispy Protein Cap'n'Crunch Cheerios
 Carbo Quaker_Oatmeal Rice_Chex Vitamin 100%_Natural_Bran Just_Right_Crunchy__Nugget Fiber Cap'n'Crunch All-Bran_with_Extra_Fiber Potassium Almond_Delight All-Bran_with_Extra_Fiber Sugars Quaker_Oatmeal Golden_Crisp Rating Cap'n'Crunch All-Bran_with_Extra_Fiber